virot/powershellYK/Docs/Commands/Set-Yubikey.md

 ```

 ## DESCRIPTION
-Allows configuration of USB / NFC capabilities and touch eject flag.
+Allows configuration of USB / NFC capabilities and the touch eject flag.

 ## EXAMPLES